fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

     - friend/enemy
     - church
     - self
-- ideally a fluctuating combination, others are not stable
+- Ideally a fluctuating combination, others are not stable
-- the main center needs to be principle-based however: this provides high amounts of security, wisdom, guidance and power
+- The main center needs to be principle-based however: this provides high amounts of security, wisdom, guidance and power
-- paradigms are like pairs of glasses to 'see' through
+- Paradigms are like pairs of glasses to 'see' through
-- a decent center is important as it guides everyday decisions
+- A decent center is important as it guides everyday decisions
-- a principle-based center has several benefits
+- A principle-based center has several benefits
-- our values and principles surface when thinking about dying soon
+- Our values and principles surface when thinking about dying soon
-- when considering what matters most, we usually consider larger time frames than today or tomorrow (the near future)
+- When considering what matters most, we usually consider larger time frames than today or tomorrow (the near future)
-- priming the [RAS][ras] can be massively powerful
+- Priming the [RAS][ras] can be massively powerful
-- identify goals for each of your roles - focus on results, not activities
+- Identify goals for each of your roles - focus on results, not activities
-- reward and incentive structures need to be aligned with core values (in organizations)
+- Reward and incentive structures need to be aligned with core values (in organizations)